-- The track(s) to be used should be physically inspected by the Track Supervisor for any foreign materials; - The condition of the running rail, end-caps, entry and exit areas and any other fixtures associated with training activities should be inspected; - Markers (witches hats) should be in position and only moved by either the Gap Attendant or the Track Supervisor; - o Completion of the pre-trackwork inspection should be recorded on the Track Checklist; - o In determining permissible trackwork arising from the pre-trackwork inspection (given the conditions), a suitably-located sign should indicate the track(s) open for trackwork plus the official opening and closing times.
+- The track(s) to be used should be physically inspected by the Track Supervisor for any foreign materials; - The condition of the running rail, end-caps, entry and exit areas and any other fixtures associated with training activities should be inspected; - Markers (witches hats) should be in position and only moved by either the Gap Attendant or the Track Supervisor; - o Completion of the pre-trackwork inspection should be recorded on the Track Checklist; - In determining permissible trackwork arising from the pre-trackwork inspection (given the conditions), a suitably-located sign should indicate the track(s) open for trackwork plus the official opening and closing times.

-Facility Use
+• Facility Use

-- The number of horses permitted to work together on the same track at the same time will be governed by a risk assessment, but will generally be limited to two (2); - Grass tracks are to be used only for fast work; - Artificial tracks are to be used for both fast and slow work: - Only designated entry and exit points are to be used and these points are to be under the direct supervision of the Gap Attendant or Track Supervisor; - Horses being worked slowly on any training track must be ridden on the outside of the track;
+- The number of horses permitted to work together on the same track at the same time will be governed by a risk assessment, but will generally be limited to two (2); - Grass tracks are to be used only for fast work; - Artificial tracks are to be used for both fast and slow work; - Only designated entry and exit points are to be used and these points are to be under the direct supervision of the Gap Attendant or Track Supervisor; - o Horses being worked slowly on any training track must be ridden on the outside of the track;

-- Horses being worked half pace or faster must be ridden on the inside of the track near the running rail; - o Horses pulling up must keep to the outside of the track, moving in a single line to the exit; - When dual track activities are conducted, it is particularly important that adequate staffing is available to supervise the entry and exit procedures plus the interchange between grass and artificial tracks; - Under no circumstances will clockwise and anticlockwise trackwork be undertaken on the same track at the same time: - o Anticlockwise trackwork will only be allowed in accordance with the Club schedule; - No trackwork will be permitted outside the schedule of times provided by the Club except for occasions where a special gallop (grass track) has been formally approved by the Club; - The track shall not be opened for training until such time as satisfactory visible light exists and shall be closed at the official closing time; - For the purpose of this document, "satisfactory visible light" shall be interpreted as a level of ambient illumination which is adequate to enable clear observation for a distance of not less than 200 metres; - Horses must only be hosed down in the designated hosing docks; - Prior to hosing down, the horse must be appropriately secured; - Handlers must only hose down one horse at a time; - Only one horse at a time is permitted in the sand roll; - o Gates to the sand roll must be securely closed at all times of use; - All trackwork is subject to weather conditions and visibility.
-The Gap Attendant or Track Supervisor is responsible for opening and closing the track for training.
+- Horses being worked half pace or faster must be ridden on the inside of the track near the running rail; - Horses pulling up must keep to the outside of the track, moving in a single line to the exit; - When dual track activities are conducted, it is particularly important that adequate staffing is available to supervise the entry and exit procedures plus the interchange between grass and artificial tracks; - Under no circumstances will clockwise and anticlockwise trackwork be undertaken on the same track at the same time; - o Anticlockwise trackwork will only be allowed in accordance with the Club schedule; - No trackwork will be permitted outside the schedule of times provided by the Club except for occasions where a special gallop (grass track) has been formally approved by the Club; - The track shall not be opened for training until such time as satisfactory visible light exists and shall be closed at the official closing time; - For the purpose of this document, "satisfactory visible light" shall be interpreted as a level of ambient illumination which is adequate to enable clear observation for a distance of not less than 200 metres; - Horses must only be hosed down in the designated hosing docks; - Prior to hosing down, the horse must be appropriately secured; - Handlers must only hose down one horse at a time; - Only one horse at a time is permitted in the sand roll; - Gates to the sand roll must be securely closed at all times of use; - All trackwork is subject to weather conditions and visibility.
+The Gap Attendant or Track Supervisor is responsible for opening and closing the track for training. - For those (small) venues where a Gap Attendant or Track Supervisor is not present, training/trackwork must only proceed in appropriate, safe weather/track conditions and if there are a minimum of two (2) persons present.
+Additionally, there must exist a reliable means by which emergency services can be immediately contacted if necessary.